vishalbakshi/typeface-learning/README.md

 Typeface classifications are groups of typeface which share some characteristic.
 The classification system I will use is the one introduced by Coles which "arranges the typeface into groups that are more closely tied to visual appearance."
 Font is particular style, size and weight of typeface.
 If typeface is the class, a font is an instance of that class.

-I will use the following typeface classifications and fonts, a subset of the 100 typeface introduced in the book, which I've selected only due to availability.
-Initially, I've selected only the "Regular" or equivalent character set although I may expand that in future efforts to improve the model.
+I will use the following typeface, a subset of the 100 typeface introduced in the book, which I've selected only due to availability via my Adobe Fonts account.
+Initially, I've selected only the "Regular" or equivalent font although I may expand that in future efforts to improve the model.

 - Humanist Serif
   - Adobe Jenson